ckeditor/ckeditor5/packages/ckeditor5-image/docs/api/image.md

 [![npm version](https://badge.fury.io/js/%40ckeditor%2Fckeditor5-image.svg)](https://www.npmjs.com/package/@ckeditor/ckeditor5-image)

-This package implements the image feature.
+This package implements the image feature for CKEditor 5.
 The feature is introduced in a granular form implemented by a couple of plugins.

 ## Documentation